some-natalie/some-natalie/_recipes/confetti-cake.md

 ---
 title: "Confetti cake"
 classes: wide
-excerpt: "Vanilla cake with sprinkles inside and on top!"
+excerpt: "Vanilla cake with sprinkles inside and on top! 🍰"
 ---

-> Vanilla cake with sprinkles inside and on top!
+> Vanilla cake with sprinkles inside and on top! 🍰

 ## Ingredients